 |The national flag of USA.
 Image Credits: CIA Factbook

-USA is a land with vast natural resources including coal, copper, lead, uranium, molybdenum, nickel, phosphates, silver, rare earth elements, bauxite, gold, iron, mercury, zinc, potash, tungsten, petroleum, and natural gas.
-It has the world’s largest coal reserves with 491 billion t and accounts for about 27% of the total world reserves.
-The demand for minerals within the US itself is very high, for example, its construction industry consumes nearly 51% of copper mined in the country.
+The United States of America is a land with vast natural resources including coal, copper, lead, uranium, molybdenum, nickel, phosphates, silver, rare earth elements, bauxite, gold, iron, mercury, zinc, potash, tungsten, petroleum and natural gas.
+It has the world’s largest coal reserves with about 475 billion tons and accounts for about 27% of the total world reserves.
+The demand for minerals within the US itself is very high; for example, its construction industry consumes nearly 51% of copper mined in the country.

 Overview of Resources

 Every state in United States of America is actively involved in the mining sector.
-The total direct and indirect value of US mining is $1.9 trillion.
+The total direct and indirect value of U.S. mining is $1.9 trillion.

-The US mineral production statistics are as follows:
+The U.S. mineral production statistics are as follows:

 - Leading producer of soda ash, beryllium, zinc, and sulfur in the world

 Gold is widely mined in the U.S. to primarily use in jewelry and computer circuitry.
 The United States is estimated to be home to over $298 billion worth of gold reserves, which is more than any other nation in the world.
 A majority of this nation’s gold reserves can be found in Fort Knox, Kentucky, as well as within the Phildaelphia Mint, the Denver Mint, the West Point Bullion Depository and the San Francisco Assay Office.
 Overall, the United States is estimated to have almost 9,000 tons of gold spread across this country.

 The United States of America is the largest producer and consumer of lead in the world.
 A majority of lead in the U.S. is mined in Missouri, as well as in some parts of Alaska, Montana, Idaho and Washington.